 Recognising Māori identity

 - A learning child with endless potential and possibilities, like a seed that is open to growth and development.
-The child uses energy to absorb new knowledge and learn from new experiences, people, places and things.
-This knowledge contributes to the child’s resilience, through the processes of mohiotanga, mātauranga and maramatanga.
+The child uses energy to absorb new knowledge and learn from new experiences, people, places and things through the processes of mohiotanga, mātauranga and maramatanga.
+New knowledge contributes to the child’s resilience and enhances their mana.

-- An emotional and spiritual being Each child has wairua, linked to spirituality, and the unique attributes the child is born with which help to define his or her place in the world.
+- An emotional and spiritual being with wairua, linked to spirituality, and the unique attributes the child is born with, which help to define his or her place in the world.
 Teachers need to recognise and acknowledge who the Māori child is and his or her links through ancestors to the spirit world.

-- A powerful child Each child has mana, derived from their spiritual power (mana atua).
+- A powerful child with mana, derived from their spiritual power (mana atua).
 Almost all activities are related to upholding mana, while learning and education can enhance mana.
 The child’s mana needs recognition and must be nurtured.
-The expression and assertion of mana includes standing up for oneself and others, sharing ideas confidently, having a positive self-concept, and positive views about one’s relationships and place in the world.
+The expression and assertion of mana includes standing up for oneself and others, sharing ideas confidently, and having a positive self-concept and views about one’s relationships and place in the world.
 Children need to have a strong sense of identity and belonging.

-- The child as life force Each person is born with mauri, an active force of life, which remains with them all their lives.
+- The child as life force with mauri, which remains with them all their lives.
 It is important for the child to be physically and socially well, so that mauri is in a state of balance.
-Mauri is linked to positive self-esteem, learning, knowledge and enlightenment, respect and harmonious relationships with others and with the world.
+Mauri is linked to positive self-esteem, learning, knowledge, enlightenment, respect and harmonious relationships with others and with the world.
 The mauri of the child can be protected and nurtured by respecting and valuing each child and supporting them to engage in learning.

 What does this mean for assessment practice?

-- Māori learners should be observed and recognised as children of their indigenous culture, in ways which accept, value and sustain the child’s individuality.
+- Māori learners should be observed and recognised as children of their indigenous culture in ways that accept, value and sustain the child’s individuality.

 - Assessment should reinforce views of the Māori child as holding personal and collective power, potential, resilience, strengths and aspirations, and focus on promoting and encouraging the growth of the child’s mana.

 - Assessment should make visible learning that is valued within te ao Māori.
-This means being informed about the kaupapa for Māori learners that underpins practice.
+This means developing a kaupapa for Māori learners that underpins practice.
 For example, teachers might identify particular Māori values that are significant for their setting, such as manaakitanga (caring, friendship, love and nurture), whānaungatanga (relationships and responsibilities), rangatiratanga (leadership, confidence, self-determination) or whakatoi (playfulness and cheekiness).
 Articulation of guiding values aims to strengthen the place of Māori in the world, and encompass all the important dimensions of learning for a Māori child.

 - Whānau engagement and contributions are crucial to a vibrant kaupapa Māori assessment process.